Almaz program: Almaz-T

-Almaz-T – The first Almaz-T blasted off from Baikonur on November 29, 1986.
+The first Almaz-T blasted off from Baikonur on November 29, 1986.
 It did not reach orbit due to the failure of the first and second stages of the Proton launcher to separate.
 The safety system then destroyed the vehicle.

 Almaz-T2 (Kosmos 1870)

-Kosmos 1870 – On July 25, 1987, Almaz-T2, the second Almaz-T spacecraft, successfully reached orbit with an inclination 71.92 degrees toward the Equator and it was officially identified as Kosmos-1870.
+On July 25, 1987, Almaz-T2, the second Almaz-T spacecraft, successfully reached orbit with an inclination 71.92 degrees toward the Equator and it was officially identified as Kosmos-1870.
 The spacecraft functioned for two years, providing radar imagery with a resolution down to 25 meters, until it was deorbited on July 30, 1989.

 It was the first commercial radar satellite, according to Art Dula, chairman of Excalibur Almaz, who worked in a company marketing the radar images gathered by the satellite.

 Almaz-1

-Almaz-1 – The third Almaz-T spacecraft was launched on March 31, 1991, under the name Almaz-1.
+The third Almaz-T spacecraft was launched on March 31, 1991, under the name Almaz-1.
 After the launch a failure of the communications antenna designed to downlink the imagery via the Luch relay satellite was noted.
 Also one of the solar panels failed to deploy completely, leaving the main radar panel of the spacecraft partially blocked.
-After 18 months of successful work the Almaz-1 was deorbited on October 17, 1992, over the Pacific Ocean.
+After 18 months of successful work Almaz-1 was deorbited on October 17, 1992, over the Pacific Ocean.